751387665/751387665.github.io/_portfolio/portfolio-3.md

 ### Research Focus

 The project explores how computational methods and machine learning-related techniques can be applied to mass spectrometry data analysis, providing practical experience in scientific data processing and pattern recognition.

+The project explores how computational methods and machine learning-related techniques can be applied to mass spectrometry data analysis, providing practical experience in scientific data processing and pattern recognition.